-Trump ally Roger Stone charged with lying in Russia probe
+Longtime Trump ally Roger Stone arrested for lying to Congress

-NEW YORK/WASHINGTON (Reuters) - U.S. President Donald Trump’s longtime ally Roger Stone was arrested on Friday on charges of lying to Congress about the release of stolen Democratic Party emails during the 2016 campaign, prompting Trump to lash out again about a “Witch Hunt” against him.
+NEW YORK/WASHINGTON (Reuters) - Roger Stone, a self-proclaimed Republican “dirty trickster” and ally of U.S. President Donald Trump for 40 years, was arrested on Friday on charges of lying to Congress about the release of stolen Democratic Party emails during the 2016 campaign.

-Special Counsel Robert Mueller said in court papers that Stone had advance knowledge of a plan by WikiLeaks to release the emails, which analysts say may have contributed to Trump’s stunning defeat of Democrat Hillary Clinton.

-Stone, a veteran political operative, is one of the closest Trump associates to be charged by Mueller, who is examining potential collusion between Trump’s campaign and Russia.
-He was arrested by the FBI in a predawn raid at his Florida home.
+Stone is one of the closest Trump associates to be charged by Special Counsel Robert Mueller in his investigation into whether Trump’s campaign colluded with Russia to help win the election.

+The 66-year-old veteran political operative was arrested by the FBI in a predawn raid at his Florida home.

+The charges against him add to pressure on Trump as the newly installed Democratic majority in the House of Representatives plans to step up investigations of the president while a month-long partial shutdown of the U.S. government over Trump’s demand for funding for a border wall drags on.

 “Greatest Witch Hunt in the History of our Country!
-NO COLLUSION!,” Trump said on Twitter, using his most common slur for the Mueller probe.
+NO COLLUSION!,” Trump said on Twitter following Stone’s arrest, using his most common slur for the Mueller probe.

+Mueller said in court papers that Stone had advance knowledge of a plan by WikiLeaks to release the emails, which some political analysts say may have contributed to Trump’s stunning election defeat of Democrat Hillary Clinton.

+The indictment refers to coordination between Stone and a senior Trump campaign official, who a source identified as Steve Bannon.

 The indictment showed Stone using language evoking mob bosses — and even cited a “Godfather” movie — as he called an unnamed associate facing FBI inquiries “a rat.
 A stoolie” in a series of profanity-laced messages.

-Stone was an early Trump backer whose reputation as an aggressive political operative and self-proclaimed “dirty trickster” dates back to the Watergate scandal of the 1970s when he was working for Richard Nixon.
-He has a tattoo of Nixon’s face on his back.
+Stone was an early Trump backer whose reputation as an aggressive political operative dates back to the Watergate scandal of the 1970s when he was working for Nixon.
+He has a tattoo of the face of the disgraced Republican former president on his back.

-His lawyer, Grant Smith, told Reuters that Stone would “vigorously” contest the charges.

-“There was no collusion,” Smith said.
-“He forgot to tell something to Congress and what it was was immaterial.”

 WikiLeaks, which is referred to as “Organization 1” in the indictment, did not respond to a request for comment.